Mickey4541/Nodejs-CMS-Project/readme.md

 --aauta CICD kk ho continuous deployment vanni deplo garni bela look at its details.
--- nodejs in render and sql in railway.
+-- To host do this ::nodejs in render and sql in railway.